 Machalilla National Park rests along Ecuador's Pacific coast.
 Established in 1979, it incorporates beaches, fog forest, dry forest, small islands and two larger islands, Salango and Isla de la Plata, the latter named for a legendary hoard of silver left by Sir Francis Drake.

 The National Park is located in the Manabí Province near Puerto López and the rural parish of Machalilla, a small fishing village in the vicinity of the park.
 The area is diverse and consists of three different areas: the north sector, the south sector, and the Isla de la Plata ("Silver Island").

 Wildlife includes armadillos, two species of monkeys and birds of more than 270 species.
-Many of the large mammals in Machalilla National Park are regionally and locally endangered.
+Many of the large mammals in in the park are regionally and locally endangered.

 Machalilla National Park is the only habitat outside of the Galapagos Islands of waved albatross.
 The only known records of the Belted Kingfisher in Ecuador also come from the coastland of Ecuador.
 The ocean regions of the park also provide a breeding ground for humpback whales.

-The Machalilla National Park and the surrounding forest on the highest altitudes include areas of rainforest drizzle, similar to the Andean cloud forest.
-The forest in the lower slopes becomes semi-deciduous forest and deciduous forest, and the forest toward the coast becomes dry scrub where vegetation is scrubby and stunted.
+The forest toward the coast becomes dry scrub where vegetation is scrubby and stunted.
 Here exists species of cactus caudones or candelabra cactus and the most representative trees belong to the families Mimosaceae and Capparidaceae.
-In the riparian forest are clusters of bamboo and cane as matapalos large trees (Ficus spp.)
+In the riparian forest are clusters of bamboo and cane as well as matapalos large trees (Ficus spp.)

 There are some human populations inside the park which have areas of subsistence farming and livestock.
 The inhabitants are mainly engaged in fishing.
 However, in many cases tourism holds great importance for the local economy.